-I must not forget to state that the Meherashram justly boasts of possessing a good hospital, which is managed by a skilful physician.
-All boys together have to take food which is strictly vegetarian, and have to put on only the uniform dress, which is at once simple and comfortable.
-In passing it may be remarked that the climate of Toka, which is situated on the Godavari that is confluent with the Pravra, is equable and salubrious throughout the year.
-It is as much health-promoting as the waters of the wells of this village.
+I must not forget to state that Meherashram justly boasts of possessing a good hospital, which is managed by a skilful physician.
+All boys together have to take food, which is strictly vegetarian, and have to put on only the uniform dress, which is at once simple and comfortable.
+In passing it may be remarked that the climate of Meherabad is equable and salubrious, throughout the year.
+It is as much health-promoting as the waters of the wells of this colony.

 Though boys of different castes, creeds, and communities have to live together, they live like brothers.
 Pride of caste or community is conspicuous by its absence.
 Equally conspicuous by its absence is religious fanaticism.
 And no wonder!
-Several

-The Meherashram-Meherabad, Toka, DT.
-Ahmednagar Bombay Presidency times a day all boys have to chant jointly a couplet which contains, the different names of God recognized by every great creed.
-They are trained in the way of righteousness, and are fed everyday not excluding Sundays, wholesome spiritual knowledge by competent teachers, according to the instructions of His Divine Majesty Meher Baba.
-What is more note-worthy is that spirituality is directly imparted to boys by His Divine Majesty from Whom it goes without saying, spirituality literally radiates.
+Several times a day all boys have to chant jointly a couplet which contains the different names of God recognised by every great creed.
+They are trained in the way of righteousness, and are fed every day not excluding Sundays, on wholesome spiritual knowledge by competent teachers, according to the instructions of His Holiness Meher Baba.
+What is more, spirituality is directly imparted to boys by His Holiness from whom it goes without saying, spirituality literally radiates.
 To the cynical and the carnally-minded, the very idea of imparting spirituality may seem to be preposterous.
-But, to be sure a perfect Saint can impart it to others just as easily as he can give a tangible object to them.
-Shri Ramkrishna Paramahamsa used to say that religion could be given and taken more tangibly and more really than anything else in the world.
-Let it be carefully noted that none can realise God without the grace and assistance of a spiritually perfect Master; and only a few can make any noteworthy spiritual progress without the guidance of a God-realised personage.
+But, to be sure, a Perfect Saint can impart it to others just as easily as he can give a tangible object to them.
+Shri Ramakrishna Paramahamsa used to say that religion could be given and taken more tangibly and more really than anything else in the world.
+None can realise God without the grace and assistance of a spiritually Perfect Master.
+Only a few can make any noteworthy spiritual progress without the guidance of a Godrealised personage.

 The average boy likes to eat, drink and play as much as he can.
-But some of the boys of the Meherashram have to be almost compelled to eat, drink and play.
+But some of the boys of Meherashram have to be almost compelled to eat, drink and play.
 And why?
-Simply because day and night such boys wish to meditate on His Divine.
-Majesty Meher Baba.
+Simply because day and night such boys wish to meditate and think of His Holiness Meher Baba.
 Their hearts are full to overflowing with divine love, and out of sheer spiritual joy, they oft shed tears.
-A Mahomedan boy named Abdulla Ruknuddin Avazi, who is only fifteen years old, was so much imbued with divine love to His Divine Majesty and so constantly were his thoughts fixed upon His Divine Majesty that he lost his hunger and could scarcely sleep soundly for an hour for days together.
+A Mahomedan boy, named Abdulla Ruknuddin Awazi, who is only fifteen years old, was so much imbued with divine love to His Holiness and so constantly were his thoughts fixed upon His Holiness that he lost his hunger and could scarcely sleep soundly for an hour for days together.
 One day in January of the present year, he lost his consciousness, and did not recover it till the lapse of four days.
 Since then, he is day and night enjoying divine bliss, and declares that this gross world seems to him to be merely a dream.
 Besides he sees his Master's Divine Self, which is the Real Self, at all times and in all places.
 Only a few in the world experience the divine state that this youth of fifteen summers experiences at present.

-Some of the boys of the Meherashram are Hindus, some Mahomedans and Zoroastrians.
+Some of the boys of Meherashram are Hindus, some Mahomedans and some are Zoroastrians.
 Unfortunately Christianity of the West is not represented by any student.
 It is to be sincerely hoped that a few European or American boys will in near future join this institution.
-May the Meherashram Institute ever flourish!
-And may His Divine Majesty Sadguru Meher Baba turn sinners into 34 THE MEHERASHRAM INSTITUTE Saints!!